Djiboutian–Eritrean border conflict: International reaction

-French Defense Minister Hervé Morin held discussions with Djibouti's Defense Minister Ougoureh Kifleh Ahmed, promising to strengthen the French military presence in the country in case there is "an escalation in the current border row."
+On April 16, 2023, the French Defense Minister, Hervé Morin was in Djibouti, promising to strengthen the French military presence in the country in case there is "an escalation in the current border row."
 Also to reaffirm the "very great concern of France" over the recent border incidents, Morin, according to diplomatic sources, has "reassured his counterpart of the full support" of his government, at the same time calling for a "diplomatic" settlement of the issue.
 The two nations have a mutual defense agreement.
 The French foreign ministry said it was highly concerned about the fighting.
 The French defense ministry announced they were increasing their military presence in Djibouti and increasing their support for Djibouti's army following the border clashes.
 The announcement also said France was "preparing to deploy a forward logistics base and a land force near the zone where the clashes took place", adding that "its military has stepped up air surveillance over the border to monitor the activities of Eritrean forces."
 Reports also indicate that additional naval forces are being moved to the region as well as an additional team of military surgeons.
-However, leaked cables showed the French were very worried Djibouti would invoque its defense agreement and so France "was quick to provide significant rear-area logistical support to Djibouti in order to avoid a Djiboutian request to engage in combat per the Agreement" and in 2011 the French renegotiated their defense cooperation with Djibouti.
+Finally, France supported Djibouti Forces (FAD) with various resources.
+France provided logistical support: transport of troops and equipment.
+France also provided transport and care for many wounded Djiboutian soldiers.
+The means of French military intelligence were also implemented for the benefit of the Djiboutian army.